mr-suw/ioBroker.oasecontrol/README.md

 ## oasecontrol adapter for ioBroker

-Controls outdoor devices from OASE.
+ioBroker.oasecontrol controls outdoor devices from OASE.
 Supported devices are the FM-Master EGC series.

+Current devices under test:
-Tested with FM-Master EGC Home.
+- FM-Master EGC Home with 4 power outlets

+Current supported features:
+- switchable power outlets
+- dimmable power outlet
 ### Best Practices
 We've collected some [best practices](https://github.com/ioBroker/ioBroker.repositories#development-and-coding-best-practices) regarding ioBroker development and coding in general.
 If you're new to ioBroker or Node.js, you should check them out.
 If you're already experienced, you should also take a look at them - you might learn something new :)